adambard/learnxinyminutes-docs/rescript.html.markdown

 let maxPassengers = firstTrip.capacity

-/* If you define the record type in a different file, you have to reference the filename, if trainJourney was in a file called Trips.re */ let secondTrip: Trips.trainJourney = {
+/* If you define the record type in a different file, you have to reference the filename, if trainJourney was in a file called Trips.res */ let secondTrip: Trips.trainJourney = {
   destination: "Paris",
   capacity: 50,